All Episodes

 We probably nearly got bin Laden.

-The CI was run by George Tennet that President Bush gave the medal of freedom to.
+The CI was run by George Tennant that President Bush gave the Medal of Freedom to.

 He said he did a good job setting up all these counterterrorism things.

-The country never had a comprehensive anti-terror operation until I told you.
+The country never had a comprehensive anti-terror operation until 1940.

 The Buck never got here.